Change baker options#

 If you choose Update pool settings, you have three options:

-screen showing three baker pool options
+screen showing three staking pool options

 • Closed for new: close the pool to new delegators.
 Existing delegators are not affected.
 You might do this when, for example, the pool is close to meeting one or both of the bounding caps.
-It is the baker’s responsibility to monitor the stake to make pool management decisions.
+It is the validator’s responsibility to monitor the stake to make pool management decisions.

 • Close pool: close a pool permanently.